Happy New Year

 Catching A Perfect Spring Salmon

-The fine 'Springer' in the photograph was caught on the River Tay during the month of February in an apparent 'quiet spell' for Spring salmon when no salmon fishers turned up to fish the beat I was operating from that day.
+The fine 'Springer' in the photograph was caught on the River Tay several years back during February in an apparent 'quiet spell' for Spring salmon when no salmon fishers turned up to fish the beat I was operating from that day.
 In the early months of the season there are plenty of salmon of this calibre in the Scottish rivers however they will never obviously be caught if there's no fishers there to catch them.

 Beautiful Early Spring Fishing Conditions